Is it Safe to Travel to Cabo San Lucas? Cabo Safety Tips

 Don’t be a lobster!

 The sun burns hotter in Mexico than it does in more northern climates.
-Be sure to wear sunscreen (and re-apply often) and wear protective clothing like rash guards, hats and sunglasses.
+Slap on sunscreen (and re-apply often) and wear protective clothing like rash guards, hats and sunglasses.

 Stay hydrated